-Hyperglycemia was induced in rats by a single injection of STZ(55mg kg-1) freshly dissolved in citrate buffer(PH 4.5).Age -matched control animals were injected with citrate buffer.
-Hyperglycemia was confirmed after 4 weeks; only the animals with blood glucose level above 400 mg/dl were included in the study.
+Hyperglycemia was induced in rats by a single injection of STZ (45, 50, 55mg kg-1) freshly dissolved in citrate buffer (PH 4.5).Control animals were injected with citrate buffer.
+Hyperglycemia was confirmed after 4 weeks.

 The body weight was measured at the beginning and the end of the experiment.
 All animals were checked for glucose blood concentration at the beginning of the experiment.
 After 2 weeks from STZ-injection, as well as on the day before of experiment (21).